netsec-ethz/rains/docs/man/keyManager.md

     provided name followed by _sec.pem or _pub.pem (for private or public key).
 * `decrypt`, `d`:
     Decrypt loads the pem encoded private key at path corresponding to the provided name.
-It then encrypts the private key with the user provided password and print to decrypted key pem encoded to the stdout.
+It then encrypts the private key with the user provided password and prints to decrypted key pem encoded to the stdout.

 /* Copy to man page